anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 | neutron plugin agent (neutron-\*-agent) | Runs on each compute node to control and manage the local virtual network driver (such as the Open vSwitch or Linux Bridge) configuration and local networking configuration for VMs hosted on that node. | Required | Every Compute Node |
 <p align="center"><b>Table 4-2: Neutron Services Placement</b></p>

-**Issues with the standard networking (centralized routing) approach**
+##### 4.3.1.5.1 Issues with the standard networking (centralised routing) approach

 The network node performs both routing and NAT functions and represents both a scaling bottleneck and a single point of failure.

-Two VMs on different compute nodes and using different project networks (a.k.a. tenant networks) where the both of the project networks are connected by a project router.
+Consider two VMs on different compute nodes and using different project networks (a.k.a. tenant networks) where the both of the project networks are connected by a project router.
 For communication between the two VMs (instances with a fixed or floating IP address), the network node routes East-West network traffic among project networks using the same project router.
 Even though the instances are connected by a router, all routed traffic must flow through the network node, and this becomes a bottleneck for the whole network.

 While the separation of the routing function from the controller node to the network node provides a degree of scaling it is not a truly scalable solution.
 We can either add additional cores/compute-power or network node to the network node cluster, but, eventually, it runs out of processing power especially with high throughput requirement.
 Therefore, for scaled deployments, there are multiple options including use of Dynamic Virtual Routing (DVR) and Software Defined Networking (SDN).

-**Distributed Virtual Routing (DVR)**
+##### 4.3.1.5.2 Distributed Virtual Routing (DVR)

 With DVR, each compute node also hosts the L3-agent (providing the distributed router capability) and this then allows direct instance to instance (East-West) communications.

-The OpenStack “[High Availability Using Distributed Virtual Routing (DVR)]( https://docs.openstack.org/liberty/networking-guide/scenario-dvr-ovs.html)” provides an in depth view into how DVR works and the traffic flow between the various nodes and interfaces for three different use cases.
+The OpenStack “[High Availability Using Distributed Virtual Routing (DVR)]( https://docs.openstack.org/liberty/networking-guide/scenario-dvr-ovs.html)” provides an in-depth view into how DVR works and the traffic flow between the various nodes and interfaces for three different use cases.
 Please note that DVR was introduced in the OpenStack Juno release and, thus, its detailed analysis in the Liberty release documentation is not out of character for OpenStack documentation.

 DVR addresses both scalability and high availability for some L3 functions but is not fully fault tolerant.
 For example, North/South SNAT traffic is vulnerable to single node (network node) failures.
 [DVR with VRRP]( https://docs.openstack.org/neutron/train/admin/config-dvr-ha-snat.html) addresses this vulnerability.

-**Software Defined Networking (SDN)**
+##### 4.3.1.5.3 Software Defined Networking (SDN)

 For the most reliable solution that addresses all the above issues and Telco workload requirements requires SDN to offload Neutron calls.